DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

-If you do not fall into any of these categories, please visit the OCT Help Desk in DH 151.
+If you do not fall into any of these categories, please visit the OIT Help Desk in DH 151.
 If necessary, a ticket will be made to fix any access issues.

 New freshman and transfers: After registering for classes, please wait about a week for your audit to update.
-If you are still receiving an error message, visit the OCT Help Desk.
+If you are still receiving an error message, visit the OIT Help Desk.